 This module will give you information about the range of hearing technologies that can be used to support deaf learners including hearing aids, cochlear implants, radio aids and soundfields.
 It includes practical tips and advice on supporting the use of hearing technology for deaf learners.

-Supporting communication for deaf and hearing impaired learners
+Supporting communication for deaf learners

 This module will give you information about how deafness can impact on communication and some practical strategies for supporting communication, including developing vocabulary, the range of sign language options etc

 Deafness and emotional well-being

 This module will give you an insight into the impact being deaf or having a hearing loss can have on social experience and emotional development